kubeslice/gateway-sidecar/README.md

    ```

 2. Edit the `VERSION` variable in the Makefile to change the docker tag to be built.
-   Image is set as `docker.io/aveshasystems/kubeslice-gw-sidecar:$(VERSION)` in the Makefile.
+   The image is set as `docker.io/aveshasystems/kubeslice-gw-sidecar:$(VERSION)` in the Makefile.
 Change this if required

    ```
    make docker-build